NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Object Storage--DOCID40/Trouble Shooting--DOCID70.md

 You can debug your python code using Python debugger called pdb and you can find more information [here][pdb].

-The following code uses pdb debuuger to debug a python file contains clinet python API code.
+The following code uses pdb debugger to debug a python file contains client python API code.

 ```